 - Distributed Mission Operations Center (DMOC): advocated for Congressional insert

-- Education: dialogue with Albuquerque Public Schools, Sandia Base Elementary received a “F” in 2013 and now has a “B” rating.
+- Education: KPC maintains consistent dialogue with Albuquerque Public Schools and helped to raise Sandia Base Elementary School’s rating from an “F” in 2013 to a “B”

 - Kirtland/Community Sustainability Committee: Organized December 2015, continued to work on hold-over actions from the Kirtland Joint Land Use Study, JLUS Implementation, and Kirtland Installation Complex Encroachment Management Action Plan (ICEMAP) with wide governmental agency participation, quarterly meetings